codeTrackLift/lenovainc/README.md

 # lenovainc
  LeNova, Inc.

-Thanks to Pexels and Pixabay for images!
+Thanks to Pexels, Pixabay, and Unsplash for copyright free images!